Finite convergent presentation of plactic monoid for type C: Introduction

-In the present work, we consider the plactic monoid for type C constructed by Lecouvey in~\cite{Lecouvey02}.
-Our aim is to construct a finite convergent presentation for this monoid.
+In this work, we consider the plactic monoid for type C constructed by Lecouvey in~\cite{Lecouvey02}.
+We construct a finite convergent presentation for this monoid, again by adding new generators.
 The generating set of this presentation contains the finite set of admissible columns introduced by Kashiwara and Nakashima in~\cite{KashiwaraNakashima94}.
-As a corollary, we deduce that plactic monoids for type C satisfy some homological finiteness properties.
+The right side of the relations of this presentation is the result of the Lecouvey's insertion of an admissible column into another one.
+In other words, we show that the right-hand sides of rewriting rules are symplectic tableaux consisting of at most two admissible columns.
+As a consequence, we deduce that plactic monoids for type C satisfy some homological finiteness properties.